 Step four: Raise awareness and engage sites

 People are the heart of an energy program.
 Employees must be involved and support an energy program for it to have success.
-To build interest in energy efficiency and energy management, use ENERGY STAR tools to help you raise awareness of the value of energy efficiency and engage sites.
+To build interest in energy efficiency and energy management, these tools can help raise awareness of the value of energy efficiency.

 - Animated plant energy tool